yegor256/xdsd/_drafts/2014-04-11-puzzle-driven-development-by-roles.md

 is done.
 I've completed my work, and hopefully will never get back to it again.

 However, the reality is different.
+In a few hours,
-I'm getting a call from my friend, and he is saying that a few bugs are found in the tool.
+I'm getting a call from my friend, and he is saying that a few bugs were found in the tool.
 He is asking me to fix them.
 Now I can see that my project is not done.
 It's broken.
 It has a few bugs in it.
 A few tasks to finish.